-Marathon viewings of Meerkat Manor, the Wild Thornberries, and the Lion King have left you with the burning desire to dash off to Eastern Africa and spend your days surrounded by zebras, giraffes and those goofy birds that eat bugs off the backs of rhinos.
-And how could you not?
-One look at a baby cheetah and anyone with a heart would want to give up all their earthly possessions and devote their time to snuggling them and singing them lullabies.
+Marathon viewings of Meerkat Manor, the Wild Thornberries, and the Lion King have left you with the burning desire to dash off to Eastern Africa and spend your days surrounded by zebras, giraffes, and those goofy birds that eat bugs off the backs of rhinos.
+With increased attention on the impacts of climate change and poaching on animals, more people are searching for ways to positively impact and volunteer with animals in Africa.

-Hold your hyenas, though -- animals, like children, require special treatment and consideration, especially when it comes to volunteering with endangered species.
+Hold your hyenas, though -- animals, like children, require special treatment and consideration, especially when volunteering with endangered species.

 Of course, the major draw for tourism on the continent as a whole, particularly in Southern African countries, is the "Big Five": lions, leopards, elephants, buffalo, and rhinos.

 These animals get much of the attention when it comes to high-profile conservation centers and, of course, safaris, but they have that name for a reason: they’re big and complex.